How to apply

 English language proficiency

-All non-UK candidates whose first language is not English must provide a certificate of proficiency in the English Language before they are able to matriculate at the University of Edinburgh.
+Please note that all non-UK candidates whose first language is not English must provide a certificate of proficiency in the English Language before they are able to join the University of Edinburgh.
+Details of what is needed can be found on the University website.

 All students will receive a generous starting stipend of £19,919 per annum, plus travel and research funds for all four years of the Programme.
 All University fees will be covered, regardless of country of citizenship.